Building Bar Graphs

 In most bar graphs, like the one above, the y-axis runs vertically (us and down).
 Sometimes bar graphs are made so that the bars are sideways like in the graph to the left.
 Then the y-axis is horizontal (flat).
 Typically, the y-axis has numbers for the amount of stuff being measured.
 The y-axis usually starts counting at 0 and can be divided into as many equal parts as you want to.
 In these bar graphs, the y-axis is measuring the number of schools.

 The most important part of your graph is the information, or data, it contains.
 Bar graphs can present data in many ways and can present more than one group of data at a time.
-The graph on the left is a regular bar graph with one group of data.
-The center graph has two groups of data that are stacked.
-The graph on the right is another graph with two groups of data, but they are presented side by side instead of stacked.
+The first graph is a regular bar graph with one group of data.
+The second graph has two groups of data that are stacked.
+The last graph is another graph with two groups of data, but they are presented side by side instead of stacked.